chinesedfan/You-Dont-Know-Axios/README.md

 Note that,

-- The real request is not send immediately when you call `axios(config)`, because `dispatchRequest` is one of `then` handlers.
+- The real request is not sent immediately when you call `axios(config)`, because `dispatchRequest` is one of `then` handlers.
 Avoid doing synchronous time-consumed tasks after axios calls.

 ```js
 axios(config);